 Many aren’t aware, but batteries were once a cumbersome requirement for things like radios.
-In the mid-1920’s, a Toronto-based inventor Edward S. Rogers, Sr created a radio that could run only on AC power, removing the need for messy, and dangerous batteries.
+In the mid-1920s, a Toronto-based investor Edward S. Rogers, Sr created a radio that could run only on AC power, removing the need for messy, and dangerous batteries.
 The battery-less radio would improve to include hand cranks and even get power from the radio waves themselves.

 But then, batteries returned with a vengeance.
 This probably happened in the seventies and eighties with the introduction of lithium and lithium-ion batteries.
 This coupled with the rise of Internet connectivity and portable devices, culminating with what we know as smartphones now.
 Much of this technology is impossible without small, powerful batteries that allow us enough time to use the device before recharging it.
 Imagine your iPad needing an early Nickel-Iron battery?
 No so portable, right?

-You ought to check it out yourself, if you haven’t.
+You ought to check it out yourself if you haven’t.
 Tesla has a storefront in the Yorkdale shopping mall just north of Toronto.
-I encourage you to simply open the driver door, and sit down.
+I encourage you to simply open the driver’s door, and sit down.

 Update: Companies like StoreDot are doing some very interesting stuff.
 They show off a demo of a charging process that takes 30 seconds.
 If this kind of thing is possible, we’re in for some amazing advancements.

 What we’re seeing now is a massive, organized effort to create a stronger, lighter battery technology.
 If the past is any indication, having a group of industries rally around a problem eventually solves it.
 We’re seeing massive companies and startups together developing technology that will drive industries in excess of trillions of dollars.
 You can be sure this will happen sooner, not later.
 When the kids of the future complain about having to charge their iPhone once a month, we can snicker at them and say “Back in the day…”